 As for me, I’m about to start my dream job as a Web Designer.

 I can only speak for myself, but when I handed in my notice on Monday just gone, my employer was taken aback.
-One of the first employees they had hired, who put much of the work into where they are today (see ebb3.com on my portfolio and ebb3 intranet for example) was leaving with his head held high.
+One of the first employees they had hired, who put much of the work into where they are today was leaving with his head held high.
 The roles and responsibilities I have picked up will be further diluted into those who remain to be treated as second class.
 The revolving door of business simply doesn’t care.

 Which, brings me to a conclusion in a rambling, yet direct blog post.
 The better you treat people, the fewer regrets you will have as you treated that person with respect to how you’d like to be treated yourself.
 It’s a fantastic mantra to follow in all works of life and in business too, a phrase that popped into my head while on my lockdown walks.
 It’s not that I’m asking for the world, it’s asking for a progressive and trusting workplace.
 There’s a brilliant book recommended to me during my time working at Disney Interactive.
 It’s called Delivering Happiness: A Path to Profits, Passion, and Purpose by Tony Hsieh.
 I highly recommend giving that a read to show how a business should treat its people – they are the foundation of where businesses are today.